jimueller/jimueller.com/_posts/2016-08-06-allowing-sench-cmd-to-serve-on-port-80-on-linux.md

 ```

 Sencha Cmd defaults to serving files port 1841, but sometimes there is a need to serve on port 80.
-On reason is if you are setting 'localhost' as an allowed cross-origin domain.
+One reason is if you are setting 'localhost' as an allowed cross-origin domain.

 On Linux, only root is allowed to bind processes to reserved ports - those up to 1023.
 There are a few methods to get
 around this, such as configuring port routing or authbind.
 I prefer allowing java processes to bind to port 80
 by granting the `CAP_NET_BIND_SERVICE` permission permenantly to java.
-Authbind can be used for
+[Authbind](https://en.wikipedia.org/wiki/Authbind) can be used for
 one time access, and may be more appropriate if there are security concerns.

 The following steps will demonstrate how to use **setcap** to allow java to bind on port 80.
 I would prefer